james9226/originations-fastapi/README.md

   - Cloud Run Developer
   - Artifact Registry Add/Push
   - It also needs to be registered as a permitted user of the service account for cloud run!

+## TODO
+- Migrate production from Cloud Firestore to Cloud SQL (or other SQL DB)
+- Fully configure production DB, IAM, Secrets and Cloud Run in Terraform
+- Enable CodeQL for ongoing vulenerability scanning of main branch
+- Finish the main application!!
+- Build a frontend!